 Her work is comprised of three inter-connected strands: (1) space, place, and education, (2) racial justice and youth civic engagement, (3) politics of education.
 She draws from critical theories of place, space, spatial justice, critical civic engagement, critical race theory and the politics of education; all of these strands expand how we conceptualize spaces and sites of education and young peoples’ agency and power therein.

 At Georgetown, Kristin teaches classes in social justice and education, education policy, and organizational change in education and organizes EDTR’s speaker series, which aims to convene critical scholars, policy makers, educators, and community-based leaders around pressing issues of educational and racial justice.
+She has been the recipient of a grant from the Spencer Foundation to support a wide-ranging research project on education advocacy and organizing efforts in Washington, D.C.
+Currently, Dr. Sinclair is launching several youth participatory action research (YPAR) projects with DC high school youth.

 Academic Appointment(s)